 Unfortunately pinterest doesn’t have API, for crawl the website we contacts web application that parsing HTML web page and extract the data from web site: The data in Pinterest exists in site in chronologic way at the main page there pictures with comment when you press at one picture you access to user that upload the picture under is relevant subject.
 The hierarchy in pinterest is simple and constant is work as follow way:

+Figure 3 : Pinterest hierarchy

 Since hierarchy is simple and fixed we can used the web crawler for establish our data.